thpa-subash/profile/README.md

 # profile
-it is only a portfilo website. it is a static made up of HTML5 and BOOTSTRAP
+it is a portfilo website.
+it is a static
+#Requirements
+BOOTSTRAP
+AOS
+#Drawback
+it is not responsive when it is open in desktop mode via mobile